Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 ..
 Note::
     The `ScriptMethod` class currently only works well for scripts with hardcoded input and output files and no parameters.
-    In combination with the `SnakeMake` engine, the `ScriptMethod` class can be used to pass the input, output, and params to the script using the global `snakemake` object, see the :ref:`snakemake` documentation for more information.
+    In combination with the `SnakeMake` engine, the `ScriptMethod` class can be used to pass the input, output, and params to the script using the global `snakemake` object, see the snakemake_ documentation for more information.

 Define a custom method